-2020 NFL Mock Draft 12-24-19
+2020 NFL Mock Draft 2-21-20

-Merry Christmas Eve Eve!
-Happy Festivus for the rest of us!
-Welcome to 2020 NFL Mock Draft 2.1!
+Welcome to 2020 NFL Mock Draft 2.5!
 We had to basically start over because version 1, which you can see here, was absolutely shredded in the creation of this version.
-The order is from Tankathon, who go with a full 16 game schedule in their projections.
+Happy Scouting Combine week everyone.
+Team needs were taken into account for this mock draft, based on information provided at The Draft Network.
+We also did a feature on the wagering odds for what player will be the first pick.

-Team needs were taken into account based on information at The Draft Network.
-We also did a feature on the wagering odds for both who ends up getting the first pick and what player will be the first pick, so let’s dive right in, shall we!
+This will be our last update before the Scouting Combine gets kicked off on Feb 23 and runs until March 2.
+We’ll update again not next week, but the week following after taking into account the developments at the combine.
 Have issues with the picks?
 Of course you do, let it be known in the comments section.

-Feel a need to call a mock draft author nasty names on the internet?
+Feel the need to call a mock draft author nasty names on the internet?

-Well, seek therapy, purpose and meaning in your life because if you have the time and energy for that, well you certainly need all three.
+Well, seek therapy, purpose and meaning in your life because if you have the time and energy for something as trivial as that, well you certainly need all three right now and I just want you living your best life.

 1 Cincinnati, Joe Burrow, QB, LSU